popellab/spQSP-omics-2021/README.md

 # spQSP-IO
-User manual spatial quantitative systems biology for immuno-oncology
+User manual for spatial quantitative systems pharmacology for immuno-oncology (spQSP-IO)

 ## Ubuntu Operating System Configuration (Only required for Windows User)